LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Remember-Me-App/README.md

 0. Open another terminal window
 0. On the homepage, render a form that asks for `Name` with a single text input
 0. When you submit that form it should `POST` to `/set-name`
-0. Within the `POST` `/set-name` route, take the posted name and save it to the a cookie named `username`
+0. Within the `POST` `/set-name` route, take the posted name and save it to a cookie named `username`